apache/gravitino/docs/gravitino-use-iceberg.md

 ---
-title: "How to use Gravitino to manage Iceberg metadata"
+title: "How to use Gravitino to manage Apache Iceberg metadata"
 date: 2023-10-18
 license: "Copyright 2023 Datastrato.
 This software is licensed under the Apache License version 2."
 ---

-## Using Iceberg as a Catalog in Gravitino
+## Using Apache Iceberg as a Catalog in Gravitino

-Gravitino provides the ability to use Iceberg as a catalog for managing your data.
+Gravitino provides the ability to use Apache Iceberg as a catalog for managing your data.
 This guide will walk you through the steps to create a catalog using Iceberg within Gravitino.

 ### Capabilities